 Snow-Melting Systems for Concrete SlabsLearn about heated driveways and how electric and hydronic heating systems can turn your exterior concrete flatwork into a radiant heat source, eliminating ice buildup and the need for harmful deicing chemicals

 Concrete driveways offer many advantages over asphalt, including greater durability, longer service life, and less maintenance.
 But in the winter, when temperatures plummet and the snow flies, concrete and asphalt surfaces have equal maintenance needs: Both require frequent shoveling and de-icing.
+Or do they?

-Though contractors usually install these systems in new slabs before placing the concrete, the heating elements also can be retrofitted into existing slabs.
+Though contractors usually install these systems in new slabs before placing the concrete, the heating elements can also be retrofitted into existing slabs.